 - About Us

-Caramel Color is the most widely used colorant in the soft drink industry.
-Because of the low pH of most carbonated beverages, Sethness Class IV Caramel Colors are commonly used because of their acid stability.
+Caramel color is the most widely used colorant in the soft drink industry, and it is surprisingly a very important flavoring agent that has helped “trick” the mind when it comes to taste.
+Because of the low pH of most carbonated beverages, SETHNESS ROQUETTE Class IV Caramel Colors are commonly used because of their acid stability.
 In addition to providing excellent reddish to brown hues, Caramel Color can enhance the foaming characteristics, mouthfeel, and flavor of soft drinks.

 Beverage manufacturers sometimes use the terms “single strength” and “double strength”.
 These terms describe the relative color strength of Caramel Color and may cover different ranges of color.
-Double strength Caramel Color (Sethness DSL4) was originally developed for use in dietetic beverages.
-The goal was to reduce the caloric content contributed by the Caramel Color to about 25% of that contributed by a single strength color (Sethness S190).
+Double strength Caramel Color (SETHNESS ROQUETTE DSL4) was originally developed for use in dietetic beverages.
+The goal was to reduce the caloric content contributed by the Caramel Color to about 25% of that contributed by a single strength color (SETHNESS ROQUETTE S190).
 However, double strength Caramel Color also offers greater cost efficiency, which has contributed to its rapid acceptance.

-Recently many carbonated soft drink users have switched to Sethness DSL4 Low 4-MeI liquid Caramel Color in order to comply with Prop 65 in California.
+Recently many carbonated soft drink users have switched to SETHNESS ROQUETTE DSL4 Low 4-MeI liquid Caramel Color in order to comply with Prop 65 in California.

 Class I Caramel Colors may not work in any colas containing phosphoric acid, but can potentially be utilized in beverages containing citric acid.